How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 Beginning Your Career as a Flight Paramedic

-Becoming a flight paramedic is an exciting and possibly life-changing next step for qualified EMTs and paramedics.
+Becoming a flight paramedic is often seen as an exciting and possibly life-changing next step for qualified EMTs and paramedics.
+It’s no wonder it’s such a popular field.

-If you’re not already an EMT and would like to gain the real-world experience needed to become a flight paramedic, you can start by training for EMT certification.
+If you’re not already an EMT and would like to gain the real-world experience needed to become a flight paramedic, you should start by training for EMT certification with a program near you.

-Earning your EMT certification as the first step towards becoming a flight medic not only gets you closer to your goal, but it allows you to start saving lives right away as you work towards that final dream career.
-And how many jobs can give you that?
+Earning your EMT certification as the first step towards becoming a flight medic gets you closer to your goal and allows you to start saving lives right away as you work towards that final dream career.
+Not a lot of jobs can give you that.